We offer a variety of services. For more information, click the plus and minus signs below to open and close each section.

 - Sentencing – If the case is resolved with a Plea Agreement, the Judge will outline the length, terms and conditions of probation.
 The Judge can impose fines and costs, classes, community service, court work programs, etc.

 - Arraignment – The District Court Judge will advise you of your Constitutional Rights and will do a Formal reading of the charge(s) against you and the possible maximum fine and jail/prison time.
 Conditions and posting of Bond will also be addressed.
 The court will then schedule a Probable Cause Conference within 7 to 14 days.

 - Probable Cause Conference – A probable cause or pre-exam conference is like a pretrial conference.
 This is where the parties will decide if they are going to hold a Preliminary Exam (the case will automatically proceed to the County Circuit Court if the Preliminary Exam is waived.)
 Often times the parties can agree to settle the case at the District Court with a misdemeanor plea and keep the Sentencing there.

-The following is just some of the types of criminal matters we can provide legal counsel and representation:
+The following are just some of the types of criminal matters for which we can provide legal counsel and representation:

 • Retail Fraud (Shoplifting)

 • Driver’s License Restoration and Appeals

 • Driving While License Suspended (DWLS)